Style Guide

 Another way to create a page: in your browser's address bar (where the page URL is), replace the name of the current page with the name of the page you wish to create, and hit Enter or do whatever you would normally do to go to a new location.
 PmWiki will then dutifully tell you that the page you entered doesn't exist, but you can click on the "Edit" link in order to create, edit, and save the new page.

-The bad thing about this method is that there are no links to your new page, so you're the only person who knows it is there.
+The drawback to this method is that there are no links to your new page, so you're the only person who knows it exists.
 It will be an orphan, unread, unlinked, unloved.
 That's why adding a link to an existing page or to the SideBar is a better way to create a page.

 Learn more: